 At Massage Therapy Center Palo Alto, we help you move into deeper states of relaxation that are optimal for healing both body and mind.
 We offer two powerful tools you can also use to help you calm your stress response—to support better sleep, immunity, and resilience as we move into Winter.

 Breathwork has long been considered one of the greatest tools for relaxation.
 Deep breathing can down-regulate frenetic nervous activity triggered by the fight-or-flight mechanism when we perceive danger.
 You can reap deep physiological benefits by learning how to breathe in specific ways.

 Using guided imagery can be very effective for releasing tension and moving into a deep relaxed physiological state that supports health and healing.
 Emmett Miller, M.D. is a pioneer in creating and using guided imagery for deep relaxation, a fundamental practice he prescribes for his patients.
-He is offering free tools and resources during this pandemic to help us stay healthy.
-Psychotherapist Belleruth Naparstak, intrigued by the mind-body connection and the power of altered states to catalyze deeper healing, was another pioneer in creating and using guided imagery.
+He offers free tools and resources to help you stay healthy.
+Psychotherapist Belleruth Naparstak, intrigued by the mind-body connection and the power of altered states to catalyze deeper healing, is another pioneer in creating and using guided imagery.
 She has an extensive library on her website.

 We hope using these resources, in addition to receiving regular therapeutic massage, will bring you greater calm, vitality, and health!